In the near-70 years of Official UK Chart history, there have been surprisingly few artists who have scored a Number 1 under the age of 18.

 Even younger than her was three-year-old Ian Doody, who under the alias Microbe, scored a Number 29 hit with Groovy Baby in 1969.
 The song came about after Ian, whose Dad was BBC Radio 1 newsreader Pat Doody often brought Ian into the studio.
 The toddler appeared on-air from time to time, resulting in how Groovy Baby came about.

-Now would you believe that there has in fact been uncredited vocals on a Number 1 hit from someone under the age of 1?
-Well you would be right to believe, as Jessica Smith, believed to be around seven months old at the time holds the record for the youngest person to appear on a UK hit single.
+Would you believe that there has in fact been uncredited vocals on a Number 1 hit from someone less than a year old?
+Jessica Smith, believed to be around seven months old at the time, holds the record for the youngest person to appear on a UK hit single.

 Jessica was the baby who played The Sun in the Teletubbies.
 Famously, Tinky Winky, Dispy, La La and Po stormed to Number 1 in 1997 with Teletubbies Say Eh Oh!, and Jessica’s laugh can be heard at the start.